 It is also the freshness of the drink that made it the favorite drink of Vietnamese.
 Besides, the health benefit of sugarcane juice is more than you expect; with a cup of sugarcane juice, you could have an energy boost for a day.

 Herbal tea is an affordable drink that would cool your thirst as well as have detoxifying effects.
-There are many ways how the herbal tea is made, but the most common one is the mixture of sugarcane, pandan leaf, corn silk with other herbs and roots.
-While you are walking around discovering the city, do not hesitate to treat yourself to a 10,000-dong bottle of herbal tea which can easily be found on the sidewalk of any corners in Ho Chi Minh City.
+There are many ways herbal tea is made, but the most common one is the mixture of sugarcane, pandan leaf, and corn silk with other herbs and roots.
+While you are walking around discovering the city, do not hesitate to treat yourself to a 10,000-dong bottle of herbal tea which can easily be found on the sidewalk of any corner in Ho Chi Minh City.

-Wandering around the city under hot weather, a glass of pennywort juice would immediately save you from thirst, keep you hydrated and revive your adventurous spirit!
+Wandering around the city under hot weather, a glass of pennywort juice would immediately save you from thirst, keep you hydrated, and revive your adventurous spirit!
 The drink used to be a simple blend of pennywort juice and sugar water.
-It is not until recently that the locals get a little more creative, adding green beans and a bit of condensed milk instead of sugar.
+It was not until recently that the locals got a little more creative, adding green beans and a bit of condensed milk instead of sugar.
 Pennywort juice is also commonly used across the country and served in many street stalls and restaurants.
-Stallholders usually gather around parks, in front of schools, universities, and markets, and sell at a reasonable price at around VND 15,000.
+Stallholders usually gather around parks, in front of schools, universities, and markets, and sell at a reasonable price of around VND 15,000.

 Unlike regular bottled or canned soybean milk, Vietnamese soybean milk contains one special ingredient: pandan leaf extract which does an amazing job in adding a light, yet fragrant sweetness to this drink.
 Along with its delightful flavor, soybean milk has been widely known for its marvelous benefits to human health and has been shown to reduce the cholesterol in the blood, which is good for your heart.
 You can have a bottle of homemade soybean milk at the price of VND 15,000.